Our Mission and Guiding Principles

 2. Innovation, Media & Technology

-Drawing from the knowledge of our community and celebration of our differences, we encourage innovative approaches to move toward full inclusion in society.
-In particular, The Coelho Center will focus on engaging with media and technology as important tools to improve participation and access.
+Drawing from our community's knowledge and celebration of our differences, we encourage innovative approaches to moving toward full inclusion in society.
+In particular, The Coelho Center will focus on engaging with media and technology as essential tools to improve participation and access.

 3. Increasing the Pipeline

-Currently, there is no organization in America that is creating a pipeline of lawyers with disabilities to populate the bar and bench and hold elected office.
+No organization in America is creating a pipeline of lawyers with disabilities to populate the bar and bench and hold elected office.
 The Coelho Center works to bring attention and solutions to the barriers that exist for people with disabilities interested in entering the legal field, becoming public policy experts, and holding political office.

 4. Campus-Wide Participation

 While housed at Loyola Law School, The Coelho Center represents all the schools and colleges at Loyola Marymount University.
-The Coelho Center builds a scholarly community dedicated to the study of disability studies, fosters students and practitioners interested in working with the disability community, and provides training to enhance campus-wide efforts to improve a positive climate at LMU for people with disabilities.
+The Coelho Center builds a scholarly community dedicated to studying disability studies, fosters students and practitioners interested in working with the disability community, and provides training to enhance campus-wide efforts to improve a positive climate at LMU for people with disabilities.

 Our Guiding Principles: